KD Kempamma: Arrest and convictions

 The first time Kempamma was arrested was in 2001.
 She was arrested by Bidadi police while trying to rob jewels from a house where she was to perform a ritual.
-She was sentenced to 6 months imprisoned and she was released after completing her time.
+She was sentenced to 6 months imprisonment and was released after completing her time.

-Kempamma was arrested on 31 December 2008 while at a bus stand.
-She was arrested after trying to sell the jewelry of victims.
-Kempamma was using the name Jayamma, and was flagged by police after a tip was given to them about her.
+Kempamma was arrested on 31 December 2008 at a bus stand.
+She was arrested after trying to sell the jewellery of victims.
+Kempamma was using the name Jayamma and was flagged by police after a tip was given to them about her.
 On her person, she had money and valuables from some of her victims.
 When her plea was taken by the police, she admitted her guilt.
 The police alleged she committed the motives solely for robbery.

 Kempamma was convicted of multiple murders in separate trials.
 In 2010, she was given a death sentence for the murder of Muniyamma.
 In 2012, she was given another death sentence for the murder of Nagaveni.
 She was given the death penalty.
 Kempamma was the first woman to be given the death penalty in Karnataka.
 Her sentence for Nagaveni's murder was commuted into life in prison.
 The sentence was converted because the court found that there was only circumstantial evidence against Kempamma.

-In 2017, Kempamma was featured in the news again for being the jail neighbor of V. K. Sasikala.
+In 2017, Kempamma was featured in the news again for being the jail neighbour of V. K. Sasikala.
 While Sasikala was there, Kempamma asked to meet her repeatedly.
 After this, Kempamma was moved to another jail, reportedly because she posed a threat to Sasikala's life.
 However, others denied this and said that the two were friendly and that Kempamma would even bring Sasikala's food to her during meal times, as Kempamma did not want her to wait in line for food.

 In the media

+The case was included as one of the cases in the bestselling book The Deadly Dozen: India's Most Notorious Serial Killers by Anirban Bhattacharyya, the creator-producer of the hit TV show Savdhaan India.
 A Kannada-language film titled Cyanide Mallika was released on 26 February 2021.
 It has Sanjana Prakash portraying the title role.
 The case was covered in an episode of the true-crime podcast Khooni: The Crimes of India.